 - NID wants to raise rates.
 In an NID commissioned study completed in February, they cite the need to raise untreated water rates by 122%!
 This will have a profoundly negative impact on regional agriculture and the many property owners who rely on untreated water.

 - The savings account for repairing the aged infrastructure is gone!
 Unrestricted reserves for the water department have dropped from $40 million in 2013 to $6 million in 2020 so there is little ability to deal with the aged infrastructure or an emergency.

 - NID has approximately $125 million in unfunded projects that need to be completed and that will require bond funding which in turn will result in increased rates.

-“I will work with the Board and NID leadership to ensure that we are building a financially healthy organization grounded in fiscal responsibility and accountability to rate payers.
-I am excited about the opportunity to serve our community and will bring fresh perspectives, business expertise, transparency and a commitment to listening to your views.”
+“I plan to work with the Board and NID leadership to ensure that we are building a financially healthy organization grounded in fiscal responsibility and accountability to rate payers.
+I am excited about serving our community and bringing fresh perspectives, business expertise, transparency, and a commitment to listening to your views.”